 The Principles of Conservation MA offers students an introduction to the context of heritage conservation, of how conservation works, and of the issues and constraints which affect conservation practice.
 The programme explores the principles, theory, ethics and practicalities relating to the care and conservation of a wide variety of objects and structures.

+The MA Principles of Conservation uses innovatory teaching methods that enrich students\' experience and places us at the cutting edge of international conservation training.
 The UCL Institute of Archaeology is the largest and most diverse department of archaeology in the UK, and provides a stimulating environment for postgraduate study.
 Its conservation programmes have an international reputation.

 Students benefit from the institute's lively international involvement in archaeology and heritage, from its well-equipped facilities, and access to UCL's extensive science, art and archaeology collections.

 Please see UCL website for full information about fees and costs for this programme.

 - full time12 months